Bertin14/No-code-E-Commerce-Application-Design-22207-2023/README.md

 - Lecturer **Eric Maniraguha** for the project guidance and inspiration
 - **UNILAK** — University of Lay Adventists of Kigali
 - Rwanda Arts & Crafts community for product inspiration
-- Platform documentation and community resources from `[Wix / WordPress / Shopify]`
+- Platform documentation and community resources from `Wix`

 ---